 Accounts Payable is responsible for the Expense Report.

 PNC Corporate VISA Travel Card (TCard) is the University’s credit card provider used to help facilitate the payment of travel expenses for University business.
 The TCard, to be used for business purposes only, can be used by employees as a primary payment method for travel and travel-related hospitality expenses for approved business trips.

-Egencia (an Expedia company) is the university’s preferred booking tool for air travel purchases.
+Egencia (an American Express Global Business Travel Company) is the university’s preferred booking tool for air travel purchases.
 It may also be used for hotel and rental vehicle reservations.
 Travel arrangements through Egencia are for University approved travelers only.
 Egencia is not to be used for nonbusiness approved travel.

 Enterprise Rent-a-Car is the University’s preferred rental car company.
 Go to Travel Procurement’s webpage to access the Enterprise web portal and USI’s negotiated rental rates for both business and personal travel.

 - Travel Procurement (Policy document, Travel Card, Vehicle Rentals, etc.) www.usi.edu/travel-procurement